Peasant-Guild/RTS-Medieval-Base/SETUP.md

 - **JetBrains Rider**
 - **Visual Studio Code**

 No other editor should be used for this project.
+(Especially not visual studio mark my words)